Microelectronics Component Specialists

 Trim and Form

 SIX SIGMA has specialized expertise in trim and form of hermetic glass-sealed components.
 Trim and Form is the process of cutting and forming the leads of the component.
-At SIX SIGMA, components are typically received in flat-pack format after electrical test then are trimmed and formed prior to hot solder dip (HSD).
+At SIX SIGMA, components are typically received in flat-pack format after electrical test then trimmed and formed prior to hot solder dip (HSD).
 The HSD process removes the gold finish which would otherwise cause embrittlement of the solder joint.

 Back to Top